odoo/documentation/accounting/others/multicurrencies/how_it_works.rst

 Payment Registrations
 ---------------------

-In the accounting application, go to **Sales > Payments**.
+In the accounting application, go to :menuselection:`Sales --> Payments`.
 Register the payment and set the currency.

 .. image:: media/works12.png
    :align: center